 Mesothelioma cancer is rarely diagnosed at stage 1.

-At this stage, most patients do not have symptoms, or symptoms are so mild patients do not feel they need medical attention.
+At this stage, most patients do not have symptoms, or symptoms are so mild that patients do not feel they need medical attention.
+Mesothelioma cancer is rarely diagnosed at stage 1 for this reason.

 Stage 1 cases are often discovered by accident when a doctor performs an X-ray or CT scan while looking for something else.
 Other stage 1 cases are caught because a patient with a known history of asbestos exposure received cancer screening.